adarsh-singh17/First-Repo/README.md

 # First-Repo
-this is my first git repository
+This is my first git repository by- Adarsh Singh